watcol/fmtlog/README.md

 API Documents are available on [docs.rs](https://docs.rs/fmtlog).

 ## License
-GenLink is licensed under the MIT license.
+This program is licensed under the MIT license.

 See [LICENSE](https://github.com/watcol/fmtlog/blob/main/LICENSE) for details.